-In a scenario where a product under a VRET amounts to VRET customers "leaving" the cost of service system, there would be stranded costs associated with that departing load (see, e.g., NIPPC Direct Access VRET Model).
+In a scenario where a product under a VRET amounts to VRET customers "leaving" the cost of service system, there would be stranded costs associated with that departing load (See, e.g., NIPPC Direct Access VRET Model).
 These stranded costs could be remedied in the same way as stranded costs in direct access programs are handled.
 Direct access customers pay a transition adjustment to prevent cost-shifting, VRET customers could also bear a charge that reflects the above market cost of resources that are stranded as a result of the VRET customer's departure from the cost-of-service rate based system.
 Arguably, new load would not be leaving stranded costs behind, and should not be subject to transition adjustments.
 On the other hand, regulated utilities plan for and acquire resources to serve new load in accordance with IRP forecasts.

 The cost-of-service rate based system includes costs related to RPS resource procurements and compliance requirements.
 HB 4126 Section 3(6) specifically states that any electricity procured by an electric company for VRET service may not be used by the utility to comply with its RPS requirements.
-Depending on the types of transactions permitted under a VRET, there may be questions about utility RPS target calculations based on percentage "total retail sales" of the utility, contributions to RPS compliance costs, and how VRET load would be treated for RPS compliance.
+Depending on the types of transactions permitted under a VRET, there may be questions about whether utility RPS target calculations that are based on the "total retail sales" of the utility should include VRET load and VRET sales.

-RPS percentage targets are based on the total retail sales of each utility.
-As a VRET looks more and more like direct access, with customers "leaving" the cost-of-service rate-based system, those VRET customers would not be part of the utility's total retail sales like direct access customers are not part of the utility's total retail sales.
+RPS targets are calculated as a percentage of the total retail sales of each utility.
+As a VRET looks more and more like direct access, with customers "leaving" the cost-of-service rate-based system, those VRET customers may not be part of the utility's total retail sales like direct access customers are not part of the utility's total retail sales.
 In this scenario, the VRET customer is likely receiving its electricity from a third party while the utility is providing the framework or structure under which to make those purchases.
-However, as the amount of the utility's total retail sales decrease, so does the utility's RPS target since the target is a function of the total retail sales.
-This could lead to an overall weakening of the utility's RPS targets and an indirect impact to non-VRET customers.
+However, as the amount of the utility's total retail sales decrease, so does the utility's